Human height: Determinants of growth

-Nature versus nurture
+Genetics

 The precise relationship between genetics and environment is complex and uncertain.
-Differences in human height is 60–80% heritable, according to several twin studies and has been considered polygenic since the Mendelian-biometrician debate a hundred years ago.
+Differences in human height is 60−80% heritable, according to several twin studies and has been considered polygenic since the Mendelian–biometrician debate a hundred years ago.
 A genome-wide association (GWA) study of more than 180,000 individuals has identified hundreds of genetic variants in at least 180 loci associated with adult human height.
 The number of individuals has since been expanded to 253,288 individuals and the number of genetic variants identified is 697 in 423 genetic loci.
-In a separate study of body proportion using sitting-height ratio, it reports that these 697 variants can be partitioned into 3 specific classes, (1) variants that primarily determine leg length, (2) variants that primarily determine spine and head length, or (3) variants that affect overall body size.
+In a separate study of body proportion using sitting-height ratio, it reports that these 697 variants can be partitioned into three specific classes: (1) variants that primarily determine leg length, (2) variants that primarily determine spine and head length, or (3) variants that affect overall body size.
 This gives insights into the biological mechanisms underlying how these 697 genetic variants affect overall height.
 These loci do not only determine height, but other features or characteristics.
 As an example, 4 of the 7 loci identified for intracranial volume had previously been discovered for human height.